-Cross Reference: 305 Administrative Code Of Ethics

-402.02 Employee Orientation 404.06 Harassment by Employees 404.07 Substance-Free Workplace

-408 Certificated Employee Termination of Employment
+Legal Reference: NDE Rule 27 Cross Reference: 402.02 404.06 404.07 408 Administrative Code Of Ethics Employee Orientation Harassment by Employees Substance-Free Workplace Certificated Employee Termination of Employment Support Staff Termination of Employment

 CERTIFICATED EMPLOYEE DEFINED

 Certificated employees, including administrators, are those employees required to hold an appropriate certificate from the Nebraska Department of Education for their position as required by the Professional Practices Commission or others with professional licenses.
 Certificates required for a position will be considered met if the employee meets the requirements established by the Nebraska Department of Education.